 This post may contain affiliate links.
 If you click on a link and then make a purchase, I may earn a small commission (at no cost to you).
 As an Amazon Associate I earn from qualifying purchases.
 To learn more, please see my full disclaimer.

 I first stumbled across these comfort grips while browsing one of my favorite Etsy shops, Creating Unkamen.
 And as you can see in the image above, I immediately added those grips to two of my eight most essential tools, my nylon jaw pliers and my stepped bail-making pliers.

-I first shared these comfort grips on my YouTube channel in the video below.
-If you prefer watching video over a reading a blog post, go ahead and watch that video now.
+I shared these comfort grips on my YouTube channel in the video below.
+So, if you prefer watching video over a reading a blog post, go ahead and watch that video now.
 It contains most of the same information that you’ll find in this post with one exception.
 When I released that video, there were only five sizes of grips available.
 Thankfully, the shop has since added an extra small size to their inventory of Deluxe Cushioned Plier Grips.
 And extra small happens to be the perfect size for my beloved OG pliers, which you’ll see below.

 I released that video in August.
 So, I’ve been working with these grips for a couple of months now, and I really like them a lot.
 So much, in fact, that I thought I’d share some updated information about these grips with you today.